 By Prebuilt Sites Team

-EDITOR’S NOTE: If you’re just getting started in web design, this guide will walk you through all of the basics you need to know to have a beautiful, well-designed site.
-When you’re first starting out, keep it simple and intuitive.
+If you’re just getting started in web design, we know it can be overwhelming.
+This comprehensive guide to web design by Webflow will walk you through all of the basics you need to know to have a beautiful, well-designed site from the beginning.
+When you’re first starting out, it’s best to keep things simple and intuitive.
 Do some research to see which elements you’d like your site to have, which fonts and colors you want to use, etc. Keep the user intent in mind with your layout.
 A blog or service based website would be designed much differently than an ecommerce website because each site is taking the user on a different journey.
 When you’re done designing the website, make sure you get tons of feedback before launch so you can make any changes necessary.
 If you have any questions about web design, want a prebuilt website design or someone to take care of the entire process for you, reach out to us at Prebuilt Sites or The BBS Agency.
 We’d love to help you out!

 Just getting started in web design?
 This guide will get you ready to tackle your first project as a beginner.